Nokia 3410: 3D graphics

-The Nokia 3410 was one of the first mobile phones released outside Japan to feature mobile 3D graphics (notably the animated screensavers and the mobile game Munkiki's Castles).
-Despite its monochrome screen and a 96×65 screen resolution, it includes almost all of the rendering features from OpenGL ES 1.0, used in only three applications: 3D text generator, animated screensavers and Munkiki's Castles.
-It uses a proprietary API for the mobile phone to render 3D graphics via the baseband processor (Texas Instruments MAD2WDI C GSM Baseband Processor).
-However, rendering on this device is only displayed at a lower polygon count (since it uses a software renderer) and it runs slower than other mobile phones that support 3D graphics.
+The Nokia 3410 was one of the first mobile phones released outside Japan to feature mobile 3D graphics.
+Despite the phone only featuring a monochrome screen and a 96×65 screen resolution, it includes many of the rendering features from the OpenGL ES 1.0 API, which did not launch till the following year.
+However, these 3D capabilities were only known to be used in three applications: a 3D text generator, 3D animated screensavers and a 3D game called Munkiki's Castles.
+The 3D graphics were software rendered via the baseband processor (Texas Instruments MAD2WDI C GSM Baseband Processor).
+However, due to the low performance of the 12 MHz processor, the polygon count and rendering speed were very limited.